 It can be difficult to determine from the radiograph if the mass is coming from the liver or from the spleen.

 IF YOU CHOOSE NOT TO REMOVE THE SPLEEN

 Unfortunately, eventually the dog will have a bleed from which he cannot recover.
 If you think your dog is having a bleed at home, you can apply an ace bandage around the belly in a snug manner to essentially apply pressure to the bleed.
-This is surprisingly effective and may stave off the inevitable.
+This is surprisingly effective and may stave off the inevitable temporarily or until you can get your dog to an emergency hospital for more definitive support such as a blood transfusion.
 There is a Chinese herb called Yunnan Baiyo which can assist in blood clotting and may be helpful in minimizing the severity of future bleeds.

 Chemotherapy may still be an option even if the spleen and its malignant tumor are left behind.
 A newer approach to chemotherapy, called "metronomic" chemotherapy, focuses on eliminating the blood supply of the tumor rather than on killing the tumor directly.
 Lower doses of chemotherapy drugs are used which leads to far less potential for side effects.
 If this is something you are considering, it will be necessary to consult an oncologist for the most up to date information.